rgilmour70/stackMaps/README.md

 Again, this code is provided as a *model*.
 All libraries have their own unique quirks: architectural, organizational, cataloging, etc. and these will need to be accounted for in any mapping system.

 ## Summary ##
 The code inserts a "where" link for each item returned by a search.
-When a user clicks on the this link, a modal window opens displaying a floor map with the location of the item highlighted.
+When a user clicks on this link, a modal window opens displaying a floor map with the location of the item highlighted.

 ## A Little More Detail ##
 When the user clicks on the "where" link, we grab a few bits of information about the associated item: location, call number, and availability.
 Locations may be either static (defined as a general area, e.g., newspapers, reference stacks) or dynamic (performing a call number lookup to show a very specific location).